 So, if you were planning a day out on the lake by boat, this is the perfect opportunity to stop off.
 With Windermere Lake Cruises this stop is included on their red route from Bowness-on-Windermere to Ambleside.

 Also, you can moor there for FREE for up to 3 hours if you have your own boat!

 Related Post – Places to visit on a Lake Windermere Cruise!

 By Car: The full address for the museum is Rayrigg Road, Windermere, LA23 1BN so you can plug this into your SatNav on your visit.
 But, it is well signposted on the brown tourist signs as soon as you pull into Bowness.
 On the Rayrigg Road, this is in the direction towards Ambleside.

 On Foot from Bowness-on-Windermere: If you’re heading to the museum directly from the Windermere train station, it will take you around 30 minutes.
 Head out from the train station along the A591, navigate onto the A592/Rayrigg Road via Queen Adelaide’s Hill.
 Head in the direction towards Bowness Bay and it will be on your right.

 By Bus: From Grasmere and Keswick you can catch the Stagecoach Bus Service 555, or from Penrith you can take the 508 Stagecoach service to Windermere.
 There is a dedicated bus stop right outside of the museum!
 Click here for more information.

 Windermere Jetty Museum Parking Charges

 The car park for the Windermere Jetty Museum is run by Park With Ease.
-Which means that your licence plate will be recorded as soon as you enter!
+This means that your license plate will be recorded as soon as you enter!